-- All shirts must have a full back and must cover the waistband of a student’s skirt, pants, or shorts.
-Shirts are expected to cover the shoulders.
+- All shirts MUST have a full back and MUST cover the waistband of a student’s, pants, shorts or skirt.
+Sleeveless shirts are allowed.

 - Footwear MUST be worn on campus at all times.

-- Athletic wear, including sweatpants, athletic shorts, non-Thayer sweatshirts, etc., may not be worn to school.
+- Pajamas should not be worn to school.